Leonardo DiCaprio hails ‘dear friend’ and ‘hero’ Dame Jane Goodall

 Packham continued: “To have lost a hero at a time when we need all of them on the front line fighting for the future of life on Earth, it is a tragedy.”

-Former US presidents Joe Biden and Barack Obama were among those who celebrated her life and legacy.
+Former US presidents Joe Biden, Bill Clinton and Barack Obama were among those who celebrated her life and legacy.

 Mr Biden said he was “deeply saddened” by the news of Dame Jane’s passing, while Mr Obama praised her “remarkable ability” to “connect with the natural wonders of our world”.